priyavrat-misra/til-in-java/README.md

 >     }
 > }
 > ```
-- a string literal is also a string object.
+- a string literal is also a `String` object.
 Below are a few ways to initialize a `String` object.
 > ```java
 > String s0 = "Hello!";
 >